Tips for Making a Cozy Flannel Quilt

 • Whatever flannel you choose, be sure to pre-wash it – perhaps twice.
 Use hot water and a hot dryer setting to encourage shrinking before you start constructing the quilt.

 • It’s not advised to pre-wash pre-cut fabric.
-Be sure to purchase pre-cuts and kits from reputable dealers using high quality fabric lines.
+Be sure to purchase pre-cuts and kits from reputable dealers using high-quality fabric lines.
 Expect the finished quilt to shrink and crinkle more than usual.

 • Spray starch the flannel before cutting to help it stay stable.

-• If you’re strip piecing, cut on the long grain, parallel to the selvedge.
+• If you’re strip piecing, cut on the long grain, parallel to the selvage.
 Even if you are cutting free hand, flannel will stretch a lot less on the longer grain than on the shorter grain.

 • A rotary cutter is unlikely to cause stretching, so that’s a better choice than cutting with scissors.